RonStudeny/asteroid-information-center/SRS.md

 ## 3.0 Feature Overview
 ### 3.1 Main Menu
-As mentioned above, in this version the main menu only offers one option, that is to show all the asteroids orbiting earth as provided by the **NeoWs API**.
+As mentioned above, in this version the main menu only offers one option, that is to show all the asteroids orbiting Earth as provided by the **NeoWs API**.
 ### 3.2 Asteroid Page
-Displays all asteroids orbiting earth sorted by wheter or not they are pottentialy dangerous or not.
+Displays all asteroids orbiting Earth sorted by wheter or not they are pottentialy dangerous or not.
 Each can be tapped to display additional information.
 ### 3.3 Specific Asteroid Overview
 When a desired asteroid is tapped a page with additional information is displayed, showing a list of transpired and predicted close approaches aswell as information about each of these aproaches.